 Detect anomalous behaviors like attempts to access applications and restricted URLs, and scans for particular URLs.
 Meet organizational/regulatory compliance requirements for application protection.

 Get a centralized, all-encompassing view of service-to-service traffic in the Kubernetes cluster.
 Have a single pane of glass of all the application-layer traffic, broken down by service, response code, performance metrics, API calls, and application-level log data matched to networking-level data by default.

-Monitor communication between different components, analyze traffic flows, build and deploy network and security policies, and quickly identify service-level connectivity issues that impact your services and troubleshoot them in real-time with Calico Cloud and Calico Enterprise.
+Get a real-time view between different components, analyze traffic flows, build and deploy network and security policies, and quickly identify service-level connectivity issues that impact your services and troubleshoot them in real time with Calico Cloud and Calico Enterprise.